sarsamurmu/reboost/docs/configurations.md

   }
 })
 ```
-Instead of using relative paths you can use alias.
+Instead of using relative paths, you can use aliases.

 Some deeply nested file -
 ```js